MicrosoftDocs/entra-docs/docs/architecture/permissions-manage-ops-guide-alerts.md

 Remediation varies for each alert.
 There are valid use cases that trigger permissions analytics alerts.
 For example, your admin accounts or emergency access accounts might trigger alerts for overprovisioned active users.
 If no remediation is needed, you can apply the **ck_exclude_from_pci** and **ck_exclude_from_reports** tags to the identity.

 * **ck_exclude_from_pci** removes the identity from the authorization system PCI score
-* **ck_exclude_from_reports** removes identity from permissions analytics report findings
+* **ck_exclude_from_reports** removes the identity from Permissions Analytics Report findings

 ## Activity alerts

-Activity alerts continuously monitor critical resources to help you stay aware of high-risk activities in your environment.
-These alerts notify you of activities such as an accessed resource in your environment, or a performed task.
+Activity alerts continuously monitor critical identities and resources to help you stay aware of high-risk activities in your environment.
+For example, these alerts can notify you of accessed resources in your environment, or performed tasks.
 Activity alerts are customizable.
 You can create alert criteria with the easy-to-use, no code interface.
 Learn how to [create and view activity alerts and alert triggers](~/permissions-management/how-to-create-alert-trigger.md).

 The following sections have example activity alerts that you can create.
 They’re organized by general ideas, then scenarios for Azure, AWS, and GCP.